Felix Perez Camacho: 2006 gubernatorial candidacy

 Due to various disagreements with Moylan during their first term, Camacho picked freshman senator Michael Cruz, M.D. as his running mate in 2006.
 Camacho again defeated Robert A. Underwood (this time with senator Frank Aguon Jr. as running mate) to win the governorship for a second term.

 2016 Congressional run

 In 2016 he ran against Democratic incumbent Madeleine Bordallo to represent Guam's at-large congressional district, but was defeated 53% to 47%.

 2022 gubernatorial candidacy

-Camacho launched his campaign again for the 2022 Republican nomination for governor of Guam with his running mate is senator Tony Ada in February 2022.
+Camacho launched his campaign again for the 2022 Republican nomination for governor of Guam with senator Tony Ada as his running mate in February 2022.
+He was defeated in the general election by incumbent Democratic Governor Lou Leon Guerrero.

 Governorship

-First term
+Tenure

 On December 8, 2002, Guam was slammed by Super Typhoon Pongsona, shortly after Camacho and Moylan were elected into office.
 They opted not to have a formal inaugural celebration, due to the state of the island.
 The duo instead chose to be sworn in with a ceremony at the Plaza de España at midnight, after a celebratory mass at the Dulce Nombre de Maria Cathedral Basilica in Hagåtña—all under candle light.